TGAC/grassroots-build-tools/readme.md

 # Additional build tool functionality

+As well as the standard targets to build the Grassroots system, the makefile has a number of other targets to perform useful operations.
+These are listed below.

-# Keeping Grassroots up to date
+## Keeping Grassroots up to date

 If you wish to get the latest versions of all of the Grassroots repositories that you have checked out, you can run